-On occasion children may have the opportunity to go to the Y to swim.
+On occasion, children may go to the Y to swim.
 Children may not be in the locker room unsupervised.
 Sites should be staffed appropriately for swim days so that coverage is available in both locker rooms.
 No child may leave the locker room area unless a staff member is in the pool already.
 Pool rules will be discussed with the children by the lifeguards.
 Staff are expected to follow and enforce pool rules.

-It is expected that staff will come ready to swim with the children unless the lifeguard on duty requests otherwise.
+Staff are expected to come ready to swim with the children unless the lifeguard on duty requests otherwise.